 Your Role as a Critic

-The very first step in your review procedure should be to look at the manuscript and decide whether you are the right person to review it.
+The very first step in your review procedure should be to look at the manuscript and decide whether you are the right person to review it (depending on your qualifications or any potential conflict of interest).
 If you are not, return it to the editor promptly.
 If you do feel qualified, the next important step is to scan a few recent issues of the journal (unless you read it regularly).
 The current selection of papers published is evidence of the present editorial policies, which may have changed recently.
 The table of contents also indicates the interest of the readership.

 If you do not fully understand these two items - editorial policy and reader interests - you will be poorly equipped to review the manuscript.
 Of course, the editor has made an initial assessment on suitability before sending it to you.
 The editor, however, always depends on you for a "fine tuning" of that preliminary judgment.
 To attempt to review the paper on its own merits without examining the journal, then, is a thoughtless way to proceed, regardless of your judging criteria.